Steven Kwan Player Props: Guardians vs. Nationals

-The Cleveland Guardians and Steven Kwan, who went 0-for-4 last time out, take on Chad Kuhl and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.
+After hitting .231 with a triple, 12 walks and an RBI in his past 10 games, Steven Kwan and the Cleveland Guardians face the Washington Nationals (who will start Patrick Corbin) at 1:35 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-4) against the Nationals.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Steven Kwan Game Info & Props vs. the Nationals